 - If you have a support letter from the brand owner, manufacturer, or publisher, click on “Yes” and upload the document.

 - Accepted file types are PDF, JPG, TIFF, PNG, and DOC

 - The letter must state that the brand does not provide a GTIN.

 - If you don’t have a support letter, click “No“.
 Type in your product name and upload your product photos.
 Repeat these last steps for all products in your exemption request.
 Once done, click on “Submit Request“.

 You will receive an email within 48 hours regarding the approval status of your exemption request.
-You may also monitor the status of your request in your case log.
+You may also monitor the status of your application in your case log.

 Once you received your GTIN exemption, Amazon suggests you wait 24 hours before adding your product.
 After which you can start adding products in the same way you would with a GTIN.
-The system will recognize your product to be exempted from GTIN and so it will allow you to proceed without a GTIN or product ID.
-It is important to note though that when adding the product, the Category, and Brand/Publisher name should be entered exactly as they appear in your exemption approval notice.
-There should be no additional characters and/or spaces.
+The system will recognize your product to be exempted from GTIN and allow you to proceed without a GTIN or product ID.
+It is important to note that when adding the product, you need to input the Category and Brand/Publisher name precisely as they appear in your exemption approval notice.
+There should be no additional characters or spaces.
 It’s also case sensitive.
-Otherwise, the system will not recognize your exemption and you will not be able to proceed without a product ID.
+Otherwise, the system will not recognize your exemption, and you will not be able to proceed without a product ID.

 So that’s it!
 We hope you find this post useful.
 Good luck with your GTIN exemption application!

-Looking for ways to accelerate the growth of your Amazon business?
-Try My Seller Pal for as low as $15/month for small sellers.
+If you’re looking for ways to operate your Amazon business in less time, try My Seller Pal for as low as $15/month.